likicv/usysml-test-cases/test_cases.md

 ## Rules/constraints

-1. A \*.sysml file defines the name space for the elements it contains.
+1. A \*.sysml file defines the namespace for the elements it contains.
-The top level name space bounded by the file is assigned to the element “Root”
+The top level namespace bounded by the file is assigned to the element “Root”
 2. Any valid element can be nested under the “Root” element (in this example there are two Package elements)